- Barajar

 Is a media market study conducted by the four media houses: Axel Springer, Bauer Media Group, Gruner+Jahr and Hubert Burda Medien.

 The study analyses opinions, preferences, interests, consumer behaviour and media usage of people in Germany.
 Thus, it collects information about consumer habits and media usage patterns.
+In 2013 this study replaced the former consumer analysis. |

 The GfK-Television survey: